An synopsis of this essay

 propose that the federal government adopt the following:

-- Require that the combined operating budget in the current fiscal
+- Require that the combined operating budget in the current and subsequent

-year and subsequent

-fiscal year be balanced, and establish overall
+fiscal years be balanced, and establish overall limits on capital

 - Institute enforcement mechanisms based on performance to ensure

 - Set up rainy day funds to meet contingencies.

 We would, of course, not be averse to an escape clause suspending

 the rules in the event of a war or national emergency.
 But we think